-- (a) to manage, administer and develop the Victorian Bar as an independent professional association for barristers in Victoria, including by: - (i) setting the requirements for entry onto the Bar Roll and membership of the association: - (ii) making chambers available, as far as practicable; - (iii) providing support services; and - (iv) arranging continuing legal education and professional development; - (b) to regulate aspects of barristers' practice (including regulation subject to delegation from the Victorian Legal Services Board) and the professional and related conduct of members; - (c) to promote and support the physical and mental well-being of barristers; - (d) to maintain a strong and independent bar in Victoria by, among other things: - promoting the Victorian Bar, and the distinctive competencies of barristers, to users of legal services and to the community; and - enhancing relationships between the Victorian Bar and others (including governments, the judiciary, the broader legal profession, other professional associations and the community); and - (e) to promote the administration of and access to justice and to uphold the rule of law and democracy.
+- (a) to manage, administer and develop the Victorian Bar as an independent professional association for barristers in Victoria, including by: - (i) setting the requirements for entry onto the Bar Roll and membership of the association; - (ii) making chambers available, as far as practicable; - (iii) providing support services; and - (iv) arranging continuing legal education and professional development; - (b) to regulate aspects of barristers' practice (including regulation subject to delegation from the Victorian Legal Services Board) and the professional and related conduct of members; - (c) to promote and support the physical and mental well-being of barristers, including by preventing and redressing discrimination on the basis of legally protected attributes and unlawful harassment; - (d) to maintain a strong and independent bar in Victoria by, among other things: - promoting the Victorian Bar, and the distinctive competencies of barristers, to users of legal services and to the community; and - (ii) enhancing relationships between the Victorian Bar and others (including governments, the judiciary, the broader legal profession, other professional associations and the community); and - (ii) (iii) actively promoting and fostering a diverse and inclusive membership that reflects the society it serves.

+(e) to promote the administration of and access to justice and to uphold the rule of law and democracy.